Neural-basis-of-sensorimotor-control/matlab-analysis/README.txt

 ***

-Plot IC response to individual stimulations
+Plot average IC response to patterns

-intra_cmp_avg_pattern_response(fig, stims, neurons)
+intra_cmp_avg_pattern_response(fig, patterns, neurons)
     fig      figure handle, or figure number
-    stims   which stimulations to view (numeric array or cell array of chars) neurons which neurons to view (numeric array or cell array of chars)
+    patterns which patterns to view (numeric array or cell array of chars) neurons  which neurons to view (numeric array or cell array of chars)

 EXAMPLES:
 intra_cmp_avg_pattern_response(3, [10 4 12], [13 14 21])